V10Data/node-style-guide/Readme.md

 ## Use single quotes

-Use single quotes, unless you are writing JSON.
+Use single quotes, unless you are writing JSON, SQL or french text having lots of single quotes.

 *Right:*